marcverhagen/corelex/creation/README.md

 /DATA/resources/lexicons/wordnet/WordNet-3.1/
 ```

-The WordNet-3.1 should have the WordNet distribution as downloaded from the WordNet website, in particula, it should have a `dict` subdirectory.
+The WordNet-3.1 should have the WordNet distribution as downloaded from the WordNet website, in particular, it should have a `dict` subdirectory.
 Downloading WordNet 1.5 gives you a directory `wn15` and this directory should be immediately under the `WordNet-1.5` directory.
 Download WordNet 3.1 from http://wordnet.princeton.edu/ and WordNet 1.5 from https://wordnet.princeton.edu/download/old-versions.

 The `wordnet.py` moduel is used by the `corelex.py` module.